joshchiou/mtag-future/README.md

 `mtag` is a Python-based command line tool for jointly analyzing multiple sets of GWAS summary statistics as described by [Turley et. al. (2018)](https://www.nature.com/articles/s41588-017-0009-4).
 It can also be used as a tool to meta-analyze GWAS results.

+## Modified Nov 22 2024
+- futurize ldsc_mod
+- add support for log10p
+- add support for automatic z-score calculation from beta and se

 ## Getting Started

 We recommend installing the [Anaconda python distribution](https://www.anaconda.com/download/) as it includes all of the packages listed below.
 It also makes updating packages relatively painless with the `conda update` command.